QuestNetwork/quest-os-js/README.md

 ## Description
 Unified API for the QuestNetwork dStack.
 Use with our window platform: [qDesk](https://github.com/QuestNetwork/qDesk).

-Main strategy is to create a Quest Network / IPFS / Ethereum interface that even kids can use safely.
+Main strategy is to create a Quest Network / IPFS / Ethereum interface that even kids can easily understand.

 Check out our [Quest Messenger](https://github.com/QuestNetwork/quest-messenger-js) and the [Awesome Quest Network](https://github.com/QuestNetwork/awesome) list for more examples.